 Flexibility

 Private tenders typically offer more flexibility in terms of processes and requirements.
-Companies often have wider leniency in being able to tailor the tendering process to suit their specific needs and are not bound by the same level of regulatory oversight as public tenders.
+Companies often have wider leniency in tailoring the tendering process to suit their specific needs and are not bound by the same level of regulatory oversight as public tenders.

 Selective Bidding